AbsaOSS/release-notes-presence-check/README.md

 - **Default**: ``

 ### `skip-placeholders`
-- **Description**: Comma-separated placeholder tokens.
-If any token appears in the first release notes bullet, the check is skipped.
-Example: `TBD,ToDo`.
+- **Description**: Comma-separated placeholder tokens (e.g., `TBD`, `ToDo`).
+This option allows using a PR template with a predefined “Release Notes” heading without causing automatic passes.
+If any placeholder appears at the start of the first release-notes bullet, the check fails, ensuring authors replace template text with real notes.
 - **Required**: No
 - **Default**: ``